-Pylos is a pretty little town capping two hills near the coast of one of the most picturesque bays in Greece - Navarino.
-This was the site of a decisive battle in 1827 during the wars for Greek independence.
-The town itself was built in 1829 according to plans drawn up by French officers and many traditional buildings survive today.
+The seaside town of Pylos sits at the south west corner of the Peloponnese just beside Navarino Bay.
+This was the site of a decisive battle in 1827 during the Wars for Greek Independence.
+The town was built in 1829 and many of the original buildings have survived until today.

 At the entrance to the Bay of Navarino lies the rocky island of Sfaktiria.
-Here are remains of an ancient fort and it is the burial place for Napoleon the Great's nephew.
+Here are remains of an ancient fort; it's also the burial place of Napoleon the Great's nephew.

 We left for Pylos, Nestor too